 v) Paul Klee (20th century Swiss Artist): said he sensed himself to be: “…more at home in the spirit realm…”

 vi) Alchemy: derided as a pseudo science or the forerunner of modern science, is commonly portrayed as concerned only with the idea of turning base metal into gold.
-Historically, however, true alchemists were engaged in a subtle and sophisticated spiritual practice and act of (re-)creation; one that was both practical and philosophical in nature.
+Historically, however, it is said that true alchemists were engaged in a subtle and sophisticated spiritual practice and act of (re-)creation; one that was both practical and philosophical in nature.
 Their ultimate goal was the transmutation of the Self, from base, original nature to its highest spiritual potential.
 This was symbolised by gold, as representative of a golden state of being.
-The ambition was eternally reflected and re-enacted in the transmutation and manipulation of natural materials and also through the application of symbolism, which was seen as the primary language of the imagination.
+Alchemical ambition was reflected and re-enacted in the transmutation and manipulation of natural materials, and projection of the ephemeral stuff of the mind; also through the application of symbolism, seen as the primary language of the imagination.

 I have at times questioned the value of merely making more objects with which to fill up the world.
 When I first began to explore and contextualise my doubts I discovered that they were far from novel or particular to me.
 The Landartists of the 1960’s and 70’s, for example, began with the same concerns.
 Their answer was to work with natural materials of the sort that would perish, else to work in landscapes so immense as to be left un-scared by artistic influence.
 In this way the, often wholly ephemeral, marks they made on the world were permanent only in photographs taken at the time and seen as reflective of the human condition.

 I've always believed in the act of looking, long and hard and deeply at the world, to the point, that is, at which one starts to see through it.
 I believe also however, that it's important to consider the consequences of the direction in which you aim your gaze and encourage others to look.
 I unashamedly strive to make work that is primarily aesthetically beautiful.
 My work seeks to examine and make tangible the meeting points between the mind, body, spirit and between consciousness, story, memory, awareness and physicality.
 I'm particularly interested in the bridge between the physical and metaphysical, the ways in which these two aspects of being human might be seen to interpenetrate and might be made visible.
-Since finishing my MA in philosophy and cosmology my work has reflected my study of the metaphysical philosophies of ancient and modern man more than ever.
-Areas of particular interest to me personally include: meditation - the dissolving of psychological imagery; the imagination.
+Since finishing my MA in philosophy and cosmology my work has reflected my study of the metaphysical philosophies of ancient and modern man.

 I use words in my art and consider images in any writing I do.
 I'm intrigued by: pattern; geometry; symmetry; shadow; translucency; layering/depth; craftsmanship; detail/intricacy.
 As well as lace and embroidery I'm inspired by stained-glass and all types of applied decoration as well as Disguised Symbolism - a technique developed by Northern European Renaissance painters which involved the placement of specific objects within works of art meant as allegorical metaphors (a dog, for example, was the disguised symbol of loyalty), such work was meant to be read like a book/a code.
 Also by doodling: an action understood and engaged in by people of all ages as an immediate method of self-expression.
 Doodles tend to: incorporate images and words; bridge the gap between logical thought and day-dreaming/imagination; incorporate the minimal, primitive and/or intricate as well as the beautiful; hint at that which is both profane and profound" - Stephanie Smart